 Climate change is also responsible for floods, erosion, landslides, and salinization.
 The sea level is increasing day by day due to global warming.

-The author has represented the eight human causes of climate change and nine natural causes of climate change that contribute to changing the global atmosphere.
+The author has represented the main human causes of climate change and natural causes of climate change that contribute to changing the global atmosphere.
 People cannot prevent the biological causes of climate change.
 However, people can prevent human causes of climate change to protect the environment.